-It can be also configured via the web GUI running at http://indigosky.local:7624.
+INDIGO Sky can be configured via the web GUI running at http://indigosky.local:7624.
 However this URL may not work on Windows, in this case please use http://192.168.235.1:7624.
 If the device is connected via Ethernet cable to your home network, you must use the IP address assigned by your router and the same port as above to access the web GUI.

 NOTE for Microsoft Edge users: Some people reported reconnects every 30s when using Microsoft Edge browser.
 The issue is in the websockets implementation in Edge, and there is nothing we can do about that.
 The only solution is to use another browser like Chromium, Chrome, Safari, Firefox etc.

 It is strongly recommended to change the password.
-Open your browser and visit web GUI, click in the upper right corner (symbol open-end wrench & screwdriver) to open the INDIGO control panel.
+Open your browser and visit web GUI to open the INDIGO web manager.

-Click on "Configure access point WiFi mode" and enter a new SSID and password.
+Select "Configure access point" and enter a the network name and the password.
 Then click on the "Submit" button.
 If the operation cannot be committed, e.g. due to a too short password, you should see an alert.
-In this case start over and if everything is fine, click then on "Reboot host computer" to reboot your Raspberry with the new WiFi configuration.
+In this case start over and if everything is fine, wait for reboot with the new WiFi configuration.

 INDIGO Sky allows to downgrade or upgrade INDIGO versions easily.

 Whenever INDIGO Sky is started, the Internet connection is checked and new update package index files are fetched from the INDIGO package server.